ssjshields/archetype-counter/.github/README.md

 # FAQ
 ### Does this work on MacOS / mobile?
-> Unfortunately, no- refer to the [Prerequisites](https://github.com/ssjshields/archetype-counter/tree/stable#prerequisites) section
+> Unfortunately, no- the Counter utilizes built in Windows features (OCR, Powershell, etc.)

 ### Does this work with custom PokeMMO client themes?
-> Yes- refer to the [Compatibility](https://github.com/ssjshields/archetype/tree/counter#compatibility) section

-### Flagged as a virus?
-> May scan as false positive, [VirusTotal results](https://www.virustotal.com/gui/file/f12be5dac0ba60f8556c45116105fc76c6db024487559abb6ef96f55d3016273?nocache=1)

-> Script source viewable at `\.rsrc\RCDATA\` via zip archiver or decodable batch file
+> Yes- as long as the monster nameplate font is not too small and is legible for OCR detection (e.g., NotoSans.)

+### How does the Counter work?
+> In a nutshell; it uses OCR and several other utilities to scan screenshots of monster names and compares them against a list

-> Compiled with [AutoHotKey](https://www.autohotkey.com/) Ahk2Exe v1.1.34.04
+> Utilities compiled with [AutoHotKey](https://www.autohotkey.com/) Ahk2Exe v1.1.34.04

-### What version of PowerShell do I have?
-> Run `PowerShell` and execute `Get-Host | Select-Object Version`

-> Alternatively, check `Current PowerShell Verson` under the Counter's Support submenu

 ### How are Eggs tracked?
 > When the user retrieves them from the Day Care Man, not as they hatch